Megha-Dhami/python-practice/README.md

 # python-practice
-This repository contains small Python programs created for practice and learning purposes.
+This repository contains Python programs created for practice and learning purposes.